I love to cook. But I don’t always want to cook. Don’t we all have those kinds of days?

 - 1 lb ground beef

 - 1/2 onion, chopped

-- 1 1/2 cups cheddar cheese (or monterrey jack or a mixture)
+- 1 1/2 cups cheddar cheese (or Monterey Jack or a mixture)

 In a large skillet, brown ground beef.
-Add vegetables and cook a few minutes or until slightly softened.
-Add canned tomatoes, seasonings, and any water needed to add more moisture if so desired (or even some tomato sauce).
-Combine well and simmer for a few minutes.
-Add cheese and stir until melted.
+Add onion, garlic, and pepper and cook about 5 minutes or until slightly softened.
+Add canned tomatoes, corn, seasonings, and any water needed to add more moisture if so desired (or even some tomato sauce).
+Combine well and simmer for 10 minutes or so Add cheese and stir until melted.
 Turn off heat.
 Add green onions to garnish.
-Serve over lettuce, rice, or in tortillas.